dmis-lab/KitcheNette/README.md

 - **\[For Training\] [kitchenette_dataset.pkl](https://drive.google.com/open?id=1tUbwr7COW0lkiGkM3gafeGwtQncWd8wC) (49MB)** <br>
 For your own training, download our pre-processed Dataset (49MB) and place it in `data` folder.
 This pre-processed dataset 1) contains all the input embeddings, 2) is split into train(8):valid(1):test(2), and 3) and each split is divided into mini-batches for efficent training.

-#### Currently, we are migrating the code and data.
-Some of the function may not work for now.
-Thank you for your patience.

 ## Training & Test
 ```